loldevs/leaguespec/REST-Service.md

 ## Cryptography

 Chunks and Keyframes are encrypted and compressed.
 The algorithm used for cryptography seems to be Blowfish in ECB mode.
-Compression is done using zip BEFORE the encryption.
-So to read a chunks data one needs to first decrypt then uncompress the data.
+The decryption key is the observerEncryptionKey decrypted in Blowfish ECB using the gameId in ASCII as a key.
+Compression is done using gzip BEFORE the encryption.
+So to read a chunks data one needs to first decrypt then decompress the data.

 ## API Docs